lurado/LLDO/README.md

   - `lldo ../lldo_actions` (load LLDO helpers and automation actions)
   - `login` (call `login` action)

-Of course this works for all kinds of forms and basically every workflow that brings your app into a desired state can be automated.
+Of course, this works for all kinds of forms.
+Every workflow that brings your app into a desired state can be automated.

 ## Helpers